 How to qualify for a short-term loan

 - Good credit: A credit score of 700 or higher is typically considered good.
 Lenders use your credit history to determine your eligibility as well as your loan terms.
-While some lenders are willing to work with borrowers who have poor credit, you’ll generally need good to excellent credit to qualify for the lowest interest rates.
+While some lenders work with borrowers who have poor credit, you’ll generally need good to excellent credit to qualify for the lowest interest rates.

 - Verifiable income: Lenders want to see that you can afford a new loan in addition to any other debt you might have.